wongjiahau/how-to-contribute/README2.md

  Notice that the blue word `master` indicate that you are in the `master` branch currently.

- ## 4. Checkout into the newly created branch
+ ## 4. Switch to the newly created branch
  This step is fairly simple, you just have to type in the following command.
  ```
  git checkout adding-new-feature